What is Inventory Planning? Definition, Benefits, Challenges, & Tips

 The perpetual inventory model (also known as the continuous inventory system) is often used by companies dealing with partial or finished products.
 It continuously tracks inventory quantities, and replenishment orders are placed when the inventory reaches a certain threshold (the reorder point).

-The continuous inventory model works most effectively with a computer database called a point of sale (POS) system.
-The POS system provides better tracking of orders and inventory levels.
+The continuous inventory model works most effectively with a computer database called a point of sale system.

 Perpetual Inventory System Pros

-• Thanks to continuous updates, employees can quickly check if a product is in stock – an essential piece of information for same-day orders.
-The perpetual inventory system also facilitates a much simpler integration with an inventory optimizer or a price optimizer.
+• Employees can quickly check if a product is in stock – an essential piece of information for same-day orders.

 • The centralized system makes it easy to track inventory across multiple locations.